msheliga1/uriHW20ReactPortfolio/README.md

             - If refspec error, be sure you changed master to main.

     Create a nice long READ.md file!!
 (Modify prior projects.)
-    Determine working mp1428 folder:
+    Determine working mini-project folder:
         Read the readme.
 Found new code in Main.
-Found my code in Develop (sounds simple, but took PITA while.)
+Found my code in Develop (easy now, but pain the first time!)
+        Move contents of Main to root.
+This is a typical structure, and Heroku MUST have a "build" file (ie. package.json) in root.
+    Package.json: Check-Add start, build, etc. to main/package-json.
+Enables commands to run.
+        "comment" property added at top of file.
+(Don't think there is another way to comment.)
+        Found dev, start, build, lint, preview script commands in package.json.
+        Only react, vite and es-lint packages.
+No back-end.
+No express, web-pack, mongoose, etc.

     NPM: Do "npm init --y" BEFORE "npm install" to avoide ENOENT err.
-    Added start, build, etc. to main/package-json.
-Enables commands to run.
         Do "npm install" (or "nmp i")
-         Tried "npm start" - css load error.
-         Tried client npm start - same error.
-         Tried Main "npm run build" - same error.
-         Lighthouse (non-PWA core ends near L1 39:45) Confirmed project has src and src/js files per Act03.
-         Noted src/js/index.js file in cleint.
-Act03 has this but no client or server.
-         Also noted client/webpack-config.js.
-Act 03 has this but no client.
-         **Found** comment about adding .css stuff in this file.
-Looking better.

     Put css rule and babel rule in client/webpack.config.js Old css msg now gone.
         Webpack compiles sucessfully but then just sits there.
 Arghhh.